luisrrv/chat2me/README.md

 This project enables a **public-facing web chat** where anonymous visitors can send me messages.
 These messages are:

 - 🔁 Forwarded to my **LINE account** using the LINE Messaging API
-- 🚨 Trigger a LINE Notify alert so I never miss a message
 - 💬 When I reply from LINE, my reply is routed back in **real-time** to the correct visitor via WebSocket

 All this happens while keeping my LINE private, maintaining user anonymity, and preventing spam.